Nutty

 In a nutshell

 Capital Gains Tax is a tax you’ll pay on any profits you make from selling assets (such as investments or property).
-You’ll only pay it if you make over £3,000 within a tax year.
-And you’ll either pay 10% or 20% depending on how much you earn from your income (basic rate or higher rate taxpayer).
+You’ll only pay it if you make a profit of over £3,000, which is your tax-free annual allowance.
+You’ll either pay 18% or 24% depending on how much you earn from your income (basic rate or higher rate taxpayer).
 With property it’s 18% or 28%.

 Tax, you can’t get away from it, so you might as well understand it.
 Here we'll run through if you should be paying it, to how to pay it, and everything in between.